JulianKarlBauer/mechmean/README.md

-This Python package contains selected mean field methods in the context of continuum mechanics with special focus on orientation averaged homogenization
+This Python package contains selected mean field methods in the context of continuum mechanics with special focus on orientation averaging homogenization
 <!--
 and is utilied , e.g., in
 ```bibtex